amirhosseinzlf/SMARLA/README.md

 `RQ_{Case Study Name}.ipynb` transforms the episodes and analyzed the performance of the safety violation prediction model with different parameters, and generates plots and figures to answer RQs

-The mountain-Car folder contains the implementation of SMARLA on the Mountain Car problem.
+The Mountain-Car folder contains the implementation of SMARLA on the Mountain Car problem.
 Dataset and Result files follow the same structure as well.